tudo-cni-atlas/atlas_config_example/README.md

 	roslaunch launch/visualizer.launch

-Replaying the raw TOAs and ground-truth messages (Unzip the bags/2018-09-10-14-27-04.zip first and place it in the bags folder):
+Unzip the bags/2018-09-10-14-27-04.zip first and place the .bag file in the bags folder.

+The replay the raw TOAs and ground-truth messages:

 	rosbag play -s 35 bags/2018-09-10-14-27-04.bag